- Campus Life

 Assistant Professor of Political Science Affiliation: NYU Abu Dhabi

 Education: PhD Standford University; MSc London School of Economics; MSc Oxford University

 Research Areas: comparative politics; political economy; gender; formal and informal institutions; South Asia

-Rachel is the recipient of a Marshall Scholarship and Truman Scholarship and she has worked to develop, implement, and analyze randomized field experiments on economic empowerment’s impact in collaboration with MIT’s Poverty Action Lab, the World Bank, and Columbia University’s Interdisciplinary Center for Innovative Theory and Empirics (INCITE).
+She is the recipient of a Marshall Scholarship and Truman Scholarship, and has worked to develop, implement, and analyze randomized field experiments on economic empowerment’s impact in collaboration with MIT’s Poverty Action Lab and the World Bank.